 Guatemala Birding Tours

 Guatemala is the finest birding destination in northern Central America, and it is an easy country to travel in.
 Perhaps due to an exaggerated bad press it has been off the radar for favorite places to bird in Latin America, but certainly Guatemala can provide a great experience for birdwatchers.
-The large diversity of habitats, such as steep cloudforest mountains (with 30 active volcanoes), deciduous forests, the Pacific shore, and lush humid rainforest, allow Guatemala to host an amazing set of bird species, such as the fabulous Resplendent Quetzal, Horned Guan, Pink-headed Warbler, Red-faced Warbler, Belted Flycatcher, Fulvous Owl, Long-tailed Manakin, Tody Motmot, Blue-diademed Motmot, Keel-billed Motmot, Prevost’s Ground Sparrow, Highland Guan, White-bellied Chachalaca, Pheasant Cuckoo, Keel-billed Toucan, Blue-crowned Chlorophonia, Buffy-browed Partridge, and Rufous Sabrewing.
+The large diversity of habitats, such as steep cloudforest mountains (with 30 active volcanoes), deciduous forests, the Pacific shore, and lush humid rainforest, allows Guatemala to host an amazing set of bird species, such as the fabulous Resplendent Quetzal, Horned Guan, Pink-headed Warbler, Red-faced Warbler, Belted Flycatcher, Fulvous Owl, Long-tailed Manakin, Tody Motmot, Blue-diademed Motmot, Keel-billed Motmot, Prevost’s Ground Sparrow, Highland Guan, White-bellied Chachalaca, Pheasant Cuckoo, Keel-billed Toucan, Blue-crowned Chlorophonia, Buffy-browed Partridge, and Rufous Sabrewing.